Lamden/lamden/README.md

 - Secure and decentralized: Lamden is built on the principles of security and decentralization, so applications developed with Lamden are secure and decentralized by default.

 ### Getting Started
 Getting started with Lamden is easy.
-Our team has produced a great documentation which you can checkout [here](https://arko.lamden.io).
+Our team has produced a great documentation which you can check out [here](https://arko.lamden.io).

 ### Community
 Join the Lamden community to connect with other developers and get help and support.
 You can find us on: